The Basses Côtes on French Menus. Particular Cuts from the USA and UK Chuck and are the Tastiest Cuts of Beef.

 behindthefrenchmenu@gmail.com

-Photograph courtesy of NwongPR
+Photograph courtesy of tpholland

-The French Cuts.
+The French Cuts.The UK Cuts

 Before they graduate from cooking school, French chefs must be able to buy, choose, cut, and prepare all cuts of meat.
 France has no equivalent of the USDA Choice, Select, or Prime, so all French chefs must learn how to select meat themselves.
-They look for the required marbling, know how to eliminate tough cuts, check the thickness covering the bones, etc. Many French chefs know as much about the different cuts as a professional butcher does.
+They look for the required marbling, know how to eliminate tough cuts, check the thickness covering the bones, etc. French chefs need to know almost as much about the different cuts as a professional butcher does.

-A menu list offering a Bœuf Bourguignon or a Provencal Daube will rarely tell you which cut is used, but a French diner will know that the best of these are from the Basses Côtes.
+A menu list offering a Bœuf Bourguignon or a Provencal Daube will rarely tell you which cut is used, but a French diner will know that the best of these is from the Basses Côtes.
 The Basses Côtes offer more flavor than any other cut, and most North American and UK chefs agree.

 On your menu in France: